ucbepic/docetl/docs/playground/index.md

 To use the assistant, you need to set your OpenAI API key in the `.env.local` file in the website directory.
 You can get an API key [here](https://platform.openai.com/api-keys).
 The API key should be in the following format: `sk-proj-...`.
 We only support the openai models for the assistant.

+!!! tip "Self-hosting with UI API key management"

+    If you want to host your own version of DocETL for your organization while allowing users to set their API keys through the UI, you'll need to set up encryption.
+Add the following to both `.env` and `website/.env.local`:
+    ```bash
+    DOCETL_ENCRYPTION_KEY=your_secret_key_here
+    ```
+    This shared encryption key allows API keys to be securely encrypted when sent to your server.
+Make sure to use the same value in both files.

 ## Complex Tutorial

 See this [YouTube video](https://www.youtube.com/watch?v=IlgueVqtHGo) for a more in depth tutorial on how to use the playground.